sergimonserrat/Metropolis-optimisation/README.md

 ## Code description
 - Create a graph with rook connectivity using libpysal.
 - Attach islands using 3 nearest neighbours.
-(Only used to draw the graph, not in the optimisation)
 - Plant seeds for each territory and expand them until they occupy the map.
 (Expansion of seeds is currently random.
 Works good enough for 50 nodes, but it will not when I try to scale up to all EU NUTS-3 regions)
 - Flips are proposed.
 Connectivity is check to ensure the regions are contiguous.
-Metropolis algorithm is implemented with a linear temperature decrease schedule. (try exponential schedule?)
+Metropolis algorithm is implemented with an exponential temperature decrease schedule.
 - Best map configuration is saved as `Repartiment.pkl` and the aggregate data for each TERRITORY_ID is stored in `Totals.pkl`
 - Create 3 plots: one for the graph, one for the map configuration, one for the convergence.